DevComPsy/cpm-workshop-2025/README.md

 ### Installing `cpm` via Anaconda

-If you prefer to use Anaconda, we recommend you create a new environment and install `cpm` there.
+If you prefer to use Anaconda, I recommend you create a new environment and install `cpm` there.
 You can do this with the following commands:

 ```bash
 conda create -n cpm python=3.12.4